agoose77/phd-thesis/content/2400-texat-tpc.md

 :width: 400px
 :align: center

 Charge signal formation from charged particle ionisation.
 The small amplification region can be seen between the mesh and the anode strips, with a much higher electric field than that of the drift region, of the order ~kV/cm.
-Figure taken from {cite:ps}`manjarres_performances_2012-1`.
+Figure taken from Ref. {cite:ps}`manjarres_performances_2012-1`.
 :::

 +++